 My passion for painting began more than 30 years ago and continues with this series of portraits that I started in 2012.
 These works were born from the theme of this series which is titled “Friends, Heroes and Wankers”.
-The paintings project the philosophy and attitudes of my subjects, which in this case was the primary inspiration fo
+The paintings project the philosophy and attitudes of my various subjects, and the goal is to bring new perspectives to these individuals that have become known through their own intellect and accomplishments.
+In this particular case it was the primary inspiration for me applying paint to canvas.

 My painting is an existential part of my being, not unlike the great and not so great artists that have preceded me.
 To execute in the formal manner of a portraitist while blatantly obscuring the image by underlining the philosophy of my art with the utilization of the subject’s words underscores both the meaning and the depth I strive to communicate.
 What the viewer derives from this effort will hopefully be thoughtful, and if so, then the effort will have even better succeeded.